 What is a prologue?

-Now that we’ve reviewed everything that makes an epilogue, let’s do the same with prologues.
+Now that we’ve reviewed everything that makes an ending, let’s do the same with prologues.
 In this next article, we break down what a prologue is and how it’s used by writers and filmmakers; with examples from Indiana Jones, The Dark Knight and Reservoir Dogs.
 By the end, you’ll know how a prologue can aid a story’s beginning and end.